Assault & Violence Offences

 For a simple offence, the maximum penalty is 3 years in prison.
 If the offence is considered to be aggravated, meaning additional factors are involved, the maximum penalty is 5 years in prison.

-Our business hours are between 9am-5pm weekdays.
+- What are your business hours?- Our business hours are between 9am-5pm weekdays.
 We are available outside these hours if urgent matters, such as arrest, arise.

-We have offices in the North East, City and West
+- Where are you located?- We have offices in the North East, City and West

-You can contact us by phone or email at your convenience.
+- How can I contact you?- You can contact us by phone or email at your convenience.

-We do dependent upon your matter.
+- Do you offer fixed fee arrangements?- We do dependent upon your matter.

-We offer a first free phone consultation to discuss your matter in order to work out how we may be able to assist you.
+- Do you offer the first interview free?- We offer a first free phone consultation to discuss your matter in order to work out how we may be able to assist you.